TumiLabsJN/rumiaifinal/RUMIAI_CORE_ARCHITECTURE_PRINCIPLES.md

 # RumiAI Core Architecture Principles
 **Non-Negotiable Design Requirements**
-**Last Updated**: 2025-08-05 - Post Unified ML Implementation & Testing Fixes
+**Last Updated**: 2025-08-07 - Post Deep Investigation & Root Cause Analysis

 *This document defines the fundamental architectural principles that MUST be maintained in RumiAI.
 These are not suggestions - they are requirements.*